Introduction

 |---|---|---|---|

-| Navigate | Arrow keys | D-pad/Left Stick | Navigate game screens |
+| Navigate Up | Up Arrow | D-pad Up or Left Stick Up | Move focus up |

-| Select | Enter | A/X | Click UI elements and confirm some popups |
+| Select | Enter | A / X | Click UI elements and confirm some popups |

-| Cancel | Backspace | B/Circle | Cancel some popups or go back |
+| Cancel | Backspace | B / Circle | Cancel some popups or go back |

-| Accept | E | Y | End turn, confirm selected cards, confirm some popups |
+| Accept | E | Y / Triangle | End turn, confirm selected cards, confirm some popups |

-| Peek | Space | Left Stick Click | Visually see some obscured screens through others, not useful if using screen reader |
+| Peek | Space | Left Stick Click | Visually see some obscured screens through others (not useful with a screen reader) |

 | Action | Keyboard | Controller | Function |